So Douglas Brinkley, presidential historian, is on Fox comparing this Cheney shooting to a duel between Alexander Hamilton and Aaron Burr.

 That's down seven points from the start of the year.

-Forty-three percent say there's no way they would cast a ballot for her and eight-point uptick in the past month.
+43% say there's no way they would cast a ballot for her, an eight-point uptick in the past month.

-That's pretty close to what was a Harris poll or a gallup poll, one of the two, which reported uh similar results.
+That's pretty close to what was a Harris poll or a Gallup poll, one of the two, which reported similar results.

-The polster is Scott Rasmussen, who accurately forecasts the outcome of the 2004 presidential race.
+The pollster is Scott Rassmussen, who accurately forecast the outcome of the 2004 presidential race.

 He said that Hillary's support has plummeted among men and among party faithful.